 Here we study the problem of detecting an unknown number of objects of (usually simple) shape in an unknown spatial arrangement, possibly overlapping each other.
 This requires a prior stochastic model for the spatial arrangement of the objects.
-We propose to use the Markov object processes [12, 103] which have a simple mathematical form, and for which there is a natural analogue of the Gibbs sampler (a spatial birth-anddeath process [12, 83, 97]).
+We propose to use the Markov object processes [11, 107] which have a simple mathematical form, and for which there is a natural analogue of the Gibbs sampler (a spatial birth-anddeath process [11, 88, 101]).
 Thus, analogues of the ICM and simulated annealing algorithms can be developed.
 Also, some existing techniques in computer vision turn out to be equivalent to maximum likelihood methods.
-The use of Markov point process models was also proposed by Ripley and coauthors [84, 102, 104].
+The use of Markov point process models was also proposed by Ripley and coauthors [87, 106, 108].

-Alternative approaches have been described in recent studies [29, 82, 84, 104] on recognising the shape of an interesting object (hand, galaxy, mitochondrion).
+Alternative approaches have been described in recent studies [28, 86, 87, 108] on recognising the shape of an interesting object (hand, galaxy, mitochondrion).
 The shape is described by a flexible template, typically a polygon, with edge lengths and angles governed by a joint prior distribution, typically a Markov chain.

-We claim that the general framework described above is flexible enough to be easily adaptable to various other tasks in high-level vision and spatial statistics that concern the clustering of (image) features; like in object recognition, these problems involve the extraction of an underlying pattern from a given set of data (that is not necessarily in image form).
-Applications include large-scale edge detection [88], the identification of cluster centres in a point pattern [14, 24, 20, 92], but also the analysis of geological faults in relation to earthquakes or the reconstruction of ancient roads using archeological finds [111].
-Stochastic geometry is helpful in providing both the (conditional) modelling of the data given the underlying pattern of interest and the prior distribution.
+We claim that the general framework described above is flexible enough to be easily adaptable to various other tasks in high-level vision and spatial statistics, for instance the clustering of (image) features.
+As in object recognition, these problems involve the extraction of an underlying pattern from a given set of data (that is not necessarily in image form).
+Applications include large-scale edge detection [91], the identification of cluster centres in a point pattern [13, 19, 23, 96], but also the analysis of geological faults in relation to earthquakes or the reconstruction of ancient roads using archaeological finds [117].

-Apart from finding the centres of clustering, it is also of interest to partition the data into meaningful groups.
-We describe how sibling information can be incorparated by means of auxiliary variables [18].
-A connection with the classical k-means algorithm (see also [24]) is established and we note that under obvious conditions the nearest parent approximation [66, 67] is in fact a maximum likelihood estimator.
+Stochastic geometry is helpful in providing both the (conditional) cluster models for the data and, as in object recognition, a prior Markov process.
+We discuss sampling techniques that simultaneously partition the data into groups and find the centres of clustering.
+A connection with the classical k-means algorithm (see also [23]) is established and we note that under obvious conditions the nearest parent approximation [70, 71] is in fact a maximum likelihood estimator.